 2) funding for various aspects of the project, including food relief (the Project is about R6000 per month short of funds for the monthly food parcels), ongoing maintenance of the vegetable garden, and potentially more families to be brought onto the Project (this would cost approximately an additional R5000 per month for 4 new families as well as a once-off cost to purchase school uniforms for the children);

 3) boot camp for high school pupils to learn certain surviving skills and discipline;

 4) various practical needs, such as:

 - wool for the gogos’ knitting classes, and fabric for quilts to be sewn;

 - cosmetics for grannies and teenagers e.g. body lotion; sanitary towels (there is a big shortage of these which is a huge indignity to young women especially, some of them stay out of school to avoid embarrassment), etc.;

 - 2 doors (standard size) for their office (2 doors have fallen apart);

 - adult nappies for one of the handicapped orphans.

 The organisations providing voluntary support are also always looking for volunteers to get involved, whether to come help out on packing days, to help organise and run sports days, procure donations for the above practical needs, and assist with the vegetable garden or to start their own initiative.
 There is enormous potential and opportunity to help and volunteers are encouraged to come up with and run with their own initiatives and ideas.
 Help on a non-committed or ad hoc basis is also welcomed.

-Should you wish to become involved, or to help out with the above needs or in any other way, please contact Gail Fraser on 082 400 6483 at any time, or Diana Teffo on + 27 (0) 11 443 4540 or email@example.com during office hours.
+Should you wish to become involved, or to help out with the above needs or in any other way, please contact Diana Teffo on + 27 (0) 83 369 9703 or firstname.lastname@example.org during office hours.
 For security reasons, banking details are only provided on request.